Four years of full-time travel: can you believe it?!

 At the same time, it doesn’t seem all that long ago that I felt like a baby in the realm of discovering the world of travel, putting together a blog (heck: I barely even knew what a blog was!), developing a location independent career, and wondering how long I would need to spend on the road to get traction and establish some decent “street credibility”.

-Now, four years in, I still feel like an infant in some respects, and like a sage prophet in others.
+Now, with four years of full-time travel under my belt, I still feel like an infant in some respects, and like a sage prophet in others.
 People come to me for advice about travel, lifestyle design, and personal finance, and I realize that I actually have some good advice to give.
 I’ve written hundreds of articles about these topics, as well as posts about my own personal adventures.

 One of the things I’ve truly realized about traveling is that it constantly evolves.
 Sometimes I have traveled quickly, sometimes slowly.
 Sometimes I stopped for a while to smell the flowers, sometimes I was on the move for months at a time.